staseek/tele-tools/ReadMe.md

---download-channels - download messages from channels --chat-id - comma-separated chat identificitors --text-only - download only text infomation, no media
+--download-channels - download messages from channels --chat-id - comma-separated chat identificitors --text-only - download only text infomation, no media --max-size - max size of media to download
 ```